Bryan-Ndum/Bryan-Ndum/README.md

 ---

 ## 🚀 About Me
-I am a junior at the University of North Carolina at Pembroke, majoring in Cybersecurity.
+I am a senior at the University of North Carolina at Pembroke, majoring in Cybersecurity.
 With a passion for technology and problem-solving, I am eager to apply my knowledge and skills in a computer-related internship.
 My academic journey has been marked by my involvement in the Maynor's Honors College and my commitment to various technical projects.

 ---